 Important Information for GCSE and A-Level Students

 It is possible for pupils in years 11 and 13, when taking GCSE or A-Level examinations, to finish or suspend tuition at the Summer half term break.
 Advance written notice of cancellations must be received at the Musica Kirklees office by 15 February, and a maximum of 27 lessons will be available during the academic year, with 25 lessons as the guaranteed minimum available.
 It must be made clear in the letter/email/fax if the pupil intends to resume lessons at the beginning of the Autumn term.

 PLEASE NOTE: Unless written notice is received by 15 February, it will be assumed that pupils wish to continue with lessons for the full Summer term.

 If the teacher has not been available to deliver the guaranteed minimum of 30 lessons (or proportion of depending on how many terms the student has been charged for), a credit will be placed on your account in the Summer holidays.
 This will then appear on your Autumn Term’s invoice.

 If lessons take place in school and your teacher is ill, the Musica Kirklees office will contact each school on that morning concerned to ask them to pass a message onto the students to inform them the teacher is ill.
 A text message will also be sent to parents/carers if a mobile telephone number has been provided.
 If lessons take place at a central class, every effort will be made to contact the parent/carer/adult pupil by text message or by calling your home or mobile telephone.
 Please note this will not be counted as part of your guaranteed minimum of 30 lessons.

 If a teacher is absent from work long term, Musica Kirklees will try to arrange for a cover teacher.
-If this is the case, details of this will be sent to you in writing.
+If this is the case, details will be sent to you in writing.